Macbeth (character): In the play

-The tragedy begins amid a bloody civil war in Scotland, where Macbeth is first introduced as a valorous and loyal general with the title of Thane of Glamis (which he inherited from his father Sinel) serving under King Duncan, who gives a colourful and extensive exaltation of Macbeth's prowess and valor in battle.
+The tragedy begins amid a bloody civil war in Scotland, where Macbeth is first introduced as a valorous and loyal general with the title of Thane of Glamis (which he inherited from his father Sinel) serving under his first cousin King Duncan, who gives a colourful and extensive exaltation of Macbeth's prowess and valor in battle.
 Macbeth is Scotland's hero and is undefeated in war.
 Macbeth's most admirable trait is bravery, "For brave Macbeth – well he deserves that name", "O valiant cousin, worthy gentleman", in Scene 4, "worthiest" and "Like valour’s minion" to convey that Macbeth is bravery's favourite and extremely courageous.
 Macbeth is proven to be the ultimate warrior, "brandished", "carved" and "unseamed".
-His courageousness is also suggested, "Bellona’s bridegroom", comparing Macbeth to the Roman God of War, Mars.
+His courageousness is also suggested, "Bellona’s bridegroom", comparing Macbeth to the Roman god of war, Mars.
 This gives Macbeth a legendary and epic status.
 When the battle is won, largely due to Macbeth and his lieutenant Banquo, the Thane of Lochaber, Duncan honours his generals with high praise and sends the messenger Ross to deliver Macbeth his reward: the title of Thane of Cawdor, since its previous holder was to be executed for betraying Scotland and siding with the enemy.

 In Scene 2, Shakespeare foreshadows who Macbeth will become, "Go pronounce his present death, and with his former title greet Macbeth".

 Macbeth and Banquo wander onto a heath following the conflict, where they encounter three witches who greet them with prophecies.
 They address Macbeth first, hailing him as Thane of Glamis and Cawdor, and that he shall be King afterwards, while Banquo is hailed as a father to a line of kings, though he himself will never rule.
-Macbeth's reaction was one of consumption and fixation,"rapt withal" and "look how our partner’s rapt".
+Macbeth's reaction was one of consumption and fixation, "rapt withal" and "look how our partner’s rapt".
 The word 'rapt', showing how Macbeth is obsessed with the witches' powers and is tempted by their predictions.
 Then, as they turn to leave, Macbeth calls out "tell me more", meaning that he's interested in their abilities.
 In Macbeth's letter to his wife, he explains that he "burned in desire to question them further".